If you’re experiencing slow or erratic WiFi performance in your dorm:

 - Try using a wired connection.
 Wired Ethernet isn’t affected by saturation.
 If you don’t have an Ethernet port on your tablet, laptop, or computer you can visit the Bookstore and purchase a USB to Ethernet or USB-C to Ethernet adapter plus an Ethernet cable.

 If the above doesn’t help, we suggest you contact the 24/7 at 520-626-TECH for further assistance.

 At the University of Arizona we keep you connected.
-Included free in all the residence halls you will find:
+Included free in all the dorms you will find: